Tuaca liqueur

 Tuaca vs. Galliano

 Galliano still makes for a good replacement for Tuaca in cocktails.
-Yet, bear in mind that it will add that spicy, aromatic licorice flavor to your drink.
+Yet, bear in mind that it brings a more spicy and aromatic licorice flavor to your drink.

 The recipe of Tuaca is a secret.
 However, we do know that the liqueur is based on Brandy and flavored with vanilla, Mediterranean citrus, caramel, and orange essence.